flesueur/mi-lxc/README.md

+# Work-in-progress

+This branch refactors the folders hierarchy and the json topology format.
+It is not working yet !

 # MI-LXC : Mini-Internet using LXC

 MI-LXC uses LXC to simulate a small-scale internet-like environment.
 I use this environment for (infosec) practical work (intrusion, firewall, IDS, etc.).
 The small memory footprint of LXC combined with differential images allows to run it on modest hardware.